90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 World Health Organization (WHO) advises its Member States to implement or intensify surveillance of neurological and autoimmune complications in all age groups, particularly in situations of possible ZIKV circulation.
 This surveillance can be established as hospital-based, syndromic surveillance, or surveillance of cases.
 If case surveillance is implemented, a case definition should include GBS, Fisher syndrome, encephalitis, meningitis, and meningoencephalitis.

-Fisher syndrome (or Miller Fisher syndrome) is characterized by impairment of eye movements, abnormal coordination and loss of tendon reflexes.
-While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS, so some authors consider it a variant of GBS, and it is associated with an autoimmune inflammation of nerves after an infection.
+Fisher syndrome (or Miller Fisher syndrome) is characterized by impaired eye movements, abnormal coordination and loss of tendon reflexes.
+While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS, so some authors consider it a variant of GBS, associated with an autoimmune inflammation of nerves after an infection.

 While in the Region of the Americas, such syndromes have not yet been reported, health services and practitioners should be alert to their possible occurrence to properly prepare health facilities for rapid detection and appropriate treatment of cases.

 A large number of Brazilian newborns with microcephaly have been observed in parallel with the current Zika outbreak.
-It is not known how many of the microcephaly cases are associated with Zika virus infection.
-Studies are being conducted to investigate the association of Zika virus infection and microcephaly, including the role of other contributory factors (e.g., prior or concurrent infection with other organisms, nutrition and environment).
-The full spectrum of outcomes that might be associated with Zika virus infections during pregnancy is unknown and requires further investigation.2
+It is unknown how many microcephaly cases are associated with Zika virus infection.
+Studies are being conducted to investigate the association between Zika virus infection and microcephaly, including the role of other contributory factors (e.g., prior or concurrent infection with other organisms, nutrition and environment).
+The full spectrum of outcomes associated with Zika virus infections during pregnancy is unknown and requires further investigation (ECDPC, 2015).

-Brazilian Health Authorities has confirmed that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly and/or other congenital anomalies.2
+Brazilian Health Authorities have confirmed that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly or other congenital anomalies (ECDPC, 2015).

-Zika virus infections have been confirmed in infants with microcephaly, although it is not known how many of the microcephaly cases are associated with Zika virus infection.
-Furthermore, Zika virus RNA has been detected in the pathologic specimens of fetal losses, although it is not known whether the Zika virus caused the fetal losses.
+Zika virus infections have been confirmed in infants with microcephaly, although it is unknown how many microcephaly cases are associated with Zika virus infection.
+Furthermore, Zika virus RNA has been detected in the pathologic specimens of fetal losses, although it is unknown whether the Zika virus caused the fetal losses.
 Pregnant women can be infected with the Zika virus in any trimester.

 The Brazil Ministry of Health continues to investigate the possible association between the Zika virus and a reported increase in the number of babies born with microcephaly.
 Due to concerns of microcephaly associated with maternal Zika virus infection, fetuses and infants of women infected with the Zika virus during pregnancy should be evaluated for possible congenital Zika virus infection and neurologic abnormalities.